alokmenghrajani/openaccounting-docker/README.md

 $ docker-compose up
 ```

-You can then connect to [http://localhost:4200](http://localhost:4200) and use OpenAccounting.
-After creating your first user, you'll need to manually mark the email as verified:
+You can then connect to [http://localhost:4200](http://localhost:4200/settings).
+You'll have to set the server to `http://localhost:8080`.
+You can then [create your first user](http://localhost:4200/register).
+You'll need to manually mark the email as verified:
 ```
 docker exec -it openaccounting-mysql mariadb -u root -psecret -h localhost --protocol tcp openaccounting -e 'update user set emailVerified=1';
 ```